 For me, this is a major flaw that completely ruins its security.
 If for some reason, you encounter a connection issue and lose a VPN connection, a kill switch isn’t there to shut down your internet connection and prevent the IP leak.

 As such, you never know when you’re going to expose your IP accidentally, so you’re always kept on the edge.
+The good news is the inclusion of DNS leak protection.
+At least you know your DNS isn’t going to leak and that’s a major step for your privacy.

 Split Tunneling (Sort Of)

-Nevertheless, it lets you enable default search engines and intranet sites by bypassing a VPN.
+It lets you enable default search engines and intranet sites by bypassing a VPN.
 On top of that, you can manage additional bypass rules.
 By doing so, you can make Opera disable the VPN for certain websites if you don’t need protection.

 Adding rules is pretty simple, although it seems ineffective at first.
 You just click on Add and start typing in the rule.
 You can name the rule however you want and it’ll still appear on the list.
 But to make it work, you need to type in the website address instead.